 Visiting artists and theatre companies, including international artists, allow all students equal access to cultural experiences.

-A variety of school clubs cater for a range of interests and abilities and include; basketball, IPad, film, choir, football, and Duke of Edinburgh Award Scheme.
+A variety of school clubs cater for a range of interests and abilities and include; IPad, ICT, film, choir and football.

 Evening social events such as discos, fashion shows, talent events and bingo nights organised by KTS Friends contribute to social activities outside of the school day